ankain-lesly/php-waker-router/README.md

 ## Introduction

-A Fast, secure, efficient and simple PHP router package.
+A Fast, secure and efficient PHP router package.
 Supports multiple and amazing routing features to handle your app.

 - Router